Sesame Street

-Sesame Workshop is a non-profit educational organization based in New York, established in 1968.
-It aims to harness the power of media to help children reach their full potential through innovative and engaging content.
-The organization is best known for creating the iconic program, Sesame Street, and delivers educational programming globally through various platforms, including publications, websites, and interactive media.
-Sesame Workshop tailors its programs to meet the unique cultural and educational needs of children in different countries, collaborating with local educators and experts.
-In addition to its core mission, Sesame Workshop also operates Sesame Ventures, which invests in growth capital opportunities aligned with its goals in education, health, and social welfare for children.
-Through its extensive reach, Sesame Workshop positively impacts over 40 million children worldwide, supported by funding from foundations, corporations, and government entities.
+Sesame Workshop is a non-profit educational organization based in New York, dedicated to using the power of education to help children reach their full potential.
+It is best known for creating the iconic television series, Sesame Street, which features creative and educational content designed for young audiences.
+In addition to its television programming, Sesame Workshop delivers educational initiatives worldwide through various mediums, including publications, websites, and interactive media.
+The organization tailors its programs to meet the diverse needs of children based on their cultural and contextual backgrounds, working closely with local educators and advisors.
+Sesame Workshop also collaborates with the Joan Ganz Cooney Center, an innovation lab focused on educational research.
+Established in 1968 by Joan Ganz Cooney and Lloyd Morrisett, Sesame Workshop has reached over 40 million children globally and receives funding from a range of sources, including foundations, corporations, and government entities.

 Joan Ganz Cooney